Stop Glenn Associates Phone Harassment!

 Are you receiving any harassing phone calls from any of the following numbers?

-(978) 752-2300
+📱 (978) 752-2300

 If the answer is yes, then you are receiving calls from a known Glenn Associates number.
 Even if you do not answer, the number identified on your caller ID can be used as evidence of communication attempts by Glenn Associates, as unsuccessful attempts and telephone calls where a number is identified may still be considered valid communications under debt collection laws.
 The list above is not all the numbers that Glenn Associates uses.
-The calls can be from a different number and it still be Glenn Associates calling you.
+The calls can be from different phone numbers and it still be Glenn Associates calling you.
 Contact our office right away so we can start the process to stop them from calling you illegally.
 Above all, no one should live with harassment!

 The following is a sample list of complaints filed by debtors against Glenn Associates in district court, often involving the filing of lawsuits for alleged harassment or violations.
-These cases can be found on Pacer.org.
+These cases can be found on Pacer.gov.

-1:16-cv-00086-RL-SLC Bell v.
-Glenn Associates Mid-Atlantic Inc
+- 📋 1:16-cv-00086-RL-SLC Bell v.

-1:10-cv-00555-MCA-ACT Perez v.
-Glenn Associates Mid-Atlantic, Inc.
+- 📋 1:10-cv-00555-MCA-ACT Perez v.

 CONSUMER RIGHTS LAW FIRM, PLLC